novoalab/nanoRMS/README.md

 NanoRMS uses as input Nanopolish eventalign output files, and then performs the following steps:

 * Step 1.
+Collapse Nanopolish eventalign output
-Convert Nanopolish eventalign outputs into processed output for each 15-mer region
+* Step 2: Convert Nanopolish eventalign outputs into processed output for each 15-mer region
-* Step 2.
+* Step 3.
 Visualization of the per-read results (PCA, per-read current intensities)
-* Step 3.
+* Step 4.
 Stoichiometry prediction, using either KMEANS or KNN.

 ## Considerations when using nanoRMS
 * NanoRMS requires two different datasets to be executed (query-control)